-The delineation of coordinated efforts between Courier Therapeutics and sectors lab in UVA is generally as follows.
+The delineation of coordinated efforts between Courier Therapeutics and lab in UVA is generally as follows.
 All animal work and flow cytometry analysis will take advantage of the state of the art facilities at the University of Virginia, in order to leverage these existing resources.
 Subsequent assays on serum, tumor, and other samples will be performed by Courier Therapeutics at the JLABS@TMC campus in Houston.
-All non-animal work related to Ai, including linker design, expression and production of proteins, and subsequent evaluation of the immunogenic response, will be performed by Courier aided by the expert knowledge of is a highly experienced researcher and developer of biological drug candidates.
-He designed manufacturing cell lines to complement vector production for GenVec's product candidates.
-He directed preclinical manufacturing of biological based product candidates and assay development.
-In the past he has been responsible for the CMC section of several INDs, including product candidates that are in Phase II and Phase III clinical development.
-He also directed cGMP manufacturing through CROs and product release.
-For five years he was sign-off executive for regulatory and FDA interactions.

-Aim 2 will be performed by Courier, leveraging the extensive resources available at JLABS including machinelearning guided automated histological imaging and analysis.
+All non-animal work related to Ai, including linker design, expression and production of proteins, and subsequent evaluation of the immunogenic response, will be performed by Courier aided by the expert knowledge of Similarly, histological, serum, and other analysis of tumor and other murine samples from Aim 2 will be performed by Courier, leveraging the extensive resources available at JLABS including machine-learning guided automated histological imaging and analysis.